theheking/intro-to-command-line-hpc/key_info.md

 - Day 2: 11:30am - 4:30pm Thursday 16th May

-## Before the course please make sure you have:
+## Before the course, please make sure you have:
  - Charger
- - Postive attitude!
+ - Positive attitude!
  - A login to the wolfpack - this will have been confirmed by the amazing team in IT!

-## At the end of the workshop you will be able to:
+## At the end of the workshop, you will be able to:
-- Login to Garvan's very own high perfomance computer (HPC)
+- Login to Garvan's very own high performance computer (HPC)
-- Confidentally navigate around the HPC using command line
+- Confidently navigate around the HPC using the command line
 - Be able to submit a job